(No ratings)

 Some problems with the lungs are minor and are not cause for concern.
 However if symptoms have lasted for a month or more, even if they are minor, it is worth checking with a healthcare professional.
 A cough, shortness of breath, or excess mucus production that lingers for weeks are all worth getting looked at.

-Dr. Peter Michael Luckett, MD graduated from University of Kentucky College of Medicine in 1978.
-He completed residency at University of Kentucky Affiliated Hospitals.
-He is certified by the American Board of Pediatrics/Pulmonology and has a state license in California.
+Dr. Peter M. Luckett, MD graduated from University of Kentucky College of Medicine in 1978.
+He completed residency at University of Kentucky College of Medicine.
+He is certified by the American Board of Pediatrics/Pulmonology and has a state license in Texas.

 Medical School: University of Kentucky College of Medicine (1978)